-France is known for its impeccable cuisine, however, with its more unusual ingredients such as snails and seafood coupled with a reputation for being more particular when it comes to food, you may be wary about how family friendly restaurants might be.
+France is known for its impeccable cuisine, however, with its more unusual ingredients such as snails and seafood coupled with a reputation for being more particular when it comes to food, you may be wary about how family-friendly restaurants might be.

 However, there shouldn’t be any worries at all!
 French culture sees their children actively visiting restaurants and indulging in French classics from a small age, so nearly all restaurants in the Dordogne will welcome children.
 Even better, most carry a children’s menu with more tourist-friendly dishes for the kids.
-You may find they want to try some of the local specialities too!
+You may find they want to try some of the local specialties too!

 Fabulous Countryside Accommodations

 One of the main worries when it comes to a family holiday is deciding where you’re going to stay for the vacation.
-Hotels are usually everyone’s first choice, but these are often poor choices for families, as you find yourself either squashed into one tiny room trying to work sofa beds, or for the older kids you’ve got to try to arrange adjoining rooms.
+Hotels are usually everyone’s first choice, but these are often poor choices for families, as you find yourself either squashed into one tiny room trying to work in sofa beds or for the older kids you’ve got to try to arrange adjoining rooms.

-The Dordogne holds an incredibly easy alternative for visiting families though, as it has numerous family friendly and traditional gites (small furnished vacation homes in a rural district in France) available to rent.
+The Dordogne holds an incredibly easy alternative for visiting families though, as it has numerous family-friendly and traditional gites (small furnished vacation homes in a rural district in France) available to rent.
 Not only will these rentals give you that home-away-from-home feeling with lots of spare space, but many come with luxury extras such as pools, which the kids will simply adore.

 Have a Great Week!